Welding-Torch/special-waffle.github.io/index.md

 ## Welcome to My Blog

-:ballot_box_with_check: This is my main website hosted on GitHub Pages.
+This is my main website hosted on GitHub Pages.

 ![Image](/Screenshot 2021-04-23 171827.jpg)